IT recruiter’s guide to hiring DevOps engineers

 Table of Contents

-DevOps engineer is a versatile specialist who helps development teams to optimise specific infrastructure while improving business.
+DevOps engineers are a versatile specialist who helps development teams to optimise specific infrastructure while improving business.
 A booming sector, DevOps market size is projected to reach $57.90 billion by 2030.
 This growth can be attributed to rapid application delivery and cost-cutting in businesses.

 What is the role of DevOps engineers?